Reduction along strong Dirac maps: Dirac geometry

 The associated moment map is given by

-and so the quasi-Poisson structure on $D(G)$ is a multiplicative counterpart of the canonical symplectic structure on the cotangent bundle of $T^*G$.
-Moreover, viewed as a groupoid over $G$ with source and target maps given by the two components of $\Phi$, the double $D(G)$ is the presymplectic groupoid integrating the Cartan--Dirac structure $L_G$. \end{example}
+and the quasi-Poisson structure on $D(G)$ is a multiplicative counterpart of the canonical symplectic structure on the cotangent bundle of $T^*G$.
+Viewed as a groupoid over $G$ with source and target maps given by the two components of $\Phi$, the double $D(G)$ is a presymplectic groupoid integrating the Cartan--Dirac structure $L_G$. \end{example}